Skip to content

 The first step in using a crockpot is to fill it with all the ingredients in your recipe.
 It should be more than halfway full to correctly operate, but no more than 2/3 of the way full.

 Next, you need to choose your setting and timer on the control panel depending on how long you want to cook your meal and what the recipe calls for.
 High settings are ideal for quicker cooking times and the low setting is best for all-day cooking.
-The medium setting is ideal to keep things warm or reheat a food item.
+The medium setting is ideal to keep things warm or reheat food.

 Finally, you wait for the crockpot to cook your meal.